-The Art curriculum outlined in the University of Redlands catalog articulates the balance of art and the liberal arts.
+The art curriculum outlined in the University of Redlands catalog articulates the balance of art and the liberal arts.

 Our introductory level courses are open to students with any amount of preparation.
 We have a foundation for learning that will prepare students for intermediate and advanced study in the discipline.
-The study of studio art requires a "capstone" experience.
+The study of art requires a "capstone" experience.

 The Capstone involves creating a body of work in the student's chosen concentration area (drawing/painting, ceramics/sculpture, graphic design, photography).
 In the Senior sequence of classes, students are introduced to professional art practices such as resume and grant writing, exhibition design, portfolio preparation, job search and interview skills, and development of professional opportunities.
 The sequence culminates in the annual Senior Art Exhibition in April.